Nintendo Wi-Fi Connection

 Nintendo Wi-Fi Connection (Note: ニンテンドーWi-Fiコネクション (Nintendō Wi-Fi Konekushon)) (sometimes shortened to Nintendo WFC) was an online multiplayer gaming service run by Nintendo that formerly provided free online play in compatible Nintendo DS and Wii games.
-The service included the company's Wii Shop Channel and DSi Shop game download services.
+Launched on November 14, 2005, the service included the company's Wii Shop Channel and DSi Shop game download services.
 It also ran other features for the Wii and Nintendo DS systems.

 Games designed to take advantage of Nintendo Wi-Fi Connection offered internet play integrated into the game.
 When promoting this service, Nintendo emphasized the simplicity and speed of starting an online game.
-For example, in Mario Kart DS, an online game was initiated by selecting the online multiplayer option from the main menu, then choosing whether to play with friends, or to play with other players (either in the local region or worldwide) at about the same skill level.
+For example, in Mario Kart DS, an online game was initiated by selecting the online multiplayer option from the main menu, then choosing whether to play with friends or to play with other players (either in the local region or worldwide) at about the same skill level.
 After a selection was made, the game started searching for an available player.

-On January 26, 2012, Nintendo Wi-Fi Connection was succeeded by and absorbed into the Nintendo Network.
+On January 26, 2012, Nintendo Wi-Fi Connection was succeeded by the Nintendo Network.
 This online system unified the 3DS and Wii U platforms and replaced Friend Codes, while providing paid downloadable content, an online community style multiplayer system, and personal accounts.
 On May 20, 2014, Nintendo shut down Nintendo Wi-Fi Connection, except for Nintendo Wi-Fi Connection Pay & Play branded games for the Nintendo DSi Shop and Wii Shop Channel services, both of which were shut down separately in 2017 and 2019.
 After the service's closure, there have been various fan-made services to restore online functionality to games that Nintendo Wi-Fi Connection supported that remain operational, most notably Wiimmfi.

 Launch

 On November 14, 2005, Nintendo Wi-Fi Connection was deployed with the release of Mario Kart DS.
-Having been developed under the direct supervision of president Satoru Iwata, Nintendo's Takao Ohara lamented that Nintendo's long history of online strategies had each quit due to unexpectedly insufficient userbases, but that Nintendo WFC had in four months garnered 2.9 million connections from over one million unique users.
-To achieve the goal of a truly sustainable online userbase with the most-used network service in the world, Ohara described a new strategy for identifying and relieving four main barriers.
+Having been developed under the direct supervision of president Satoru Iwata, Nintendo's Takao Ohara lamented that Nintendo's long history of online strategies had each quit due to unexpectedly insufficient user bases, but that Nintendo WFC had in four months garnered 2.9 million connections from over one million unique users.
+To achieve the goal of a truly sustainable online user base with the most-used network service in the world, Ohara described a new strategy for identifying and relieving four main barriers.
 The proposed four barriers are difficult setup procedures, the psychological barrier preventing newcomers from joining in games, the unpleasantness of receiving abuse from other players, and the cost barrier.
 The company's proposed online strategy at this point was called "simple, safe, free".
 Nintendo believed that the online platform's success directly propelled the commercial success of the entire Nintendo DS platform.
 Nintendo Wi-Fi Connection then served as part of the basis of what would become the Wii.